sa3dany/android-sms-hooks/README.md

 SMS Hooks is an app that listens for incoming SMS messages then sends a `POST` request to your webhook URL containing the SMS details.

-> ⚠️ **Warning:** Since SMS messages can contain sensetive information, this app only alows HTTPS protocol URLs.
+> ⚠️ **Warning:** Since SMS messages can contain sensitive information, this app only alows HTTPS protocol URLs.

 Request Body
 ------------